videni/redux-paginator/README.md

 And we're **done** !
 There is nothing else to do in the reducer part.

-### Add the `paginatorMiddleware` or fork the `requestPageWatcher` saga to enable `redux-paginator`
+### Add the `paginatorMiddleware` to enable `redux-paginator`

-In order to `redux-paginator` to work properly, you need to add the `paginatorMiddleware` or if your prefer working with [`redux-saga`](https://github.com/yelouafi/redux-saga) you can use the `requestPageWatcher` instead.
+In order to `redux-paginator` to work properly, you need to add the `paginatorMiddleware`.
 Both of them are available at the root :
 ```
 import { paginatorMiddleware } from 'redux-paginator'
-// or
-import { requestPageWatcher } from 'redux-paginator'

 ```